 Ensure Mobile Optimization – Mobile users make up a significant portion of internet traffic, so ensuring fast loading times on smartphones is important.

-One of the best ways to analyze website performance across different regions is by accessing it as a local user.
+Accessing a website as a local user helps one to evaluate its performance across several areas.
 Some geo-restricted websites or regional versions of a site may not be visible without a tool that allows users to change their browsing location.
-Users can do this easily by downloading a VPN, which enables secure testing of websites from different global locations.
+Users can do this easily by downloading a VPN, such as ExpressVPN, which enables secure testing of websites from different global locations.
 This ensures accurate performance results while maintaining security and privacy.

 Running performance tests on a website across multiple locations requires a well-optimized workstation to ensure accurate results.
 A high-refresh-rate monitor is one of the most important tools in a tester’s setup, allowing users to analyze the speed of animations, scrolling, and page transitions without lag.